ipfs/ipfs-blog/src/_blog/a-guide-to-ipfs-connectivity-in-web-browsers.md

 🌟 A simplified version of `processAnnounce` is found under [p2p-circuit#Usage](#usage).

 The Python script on the circuit relay will report a keepalive every 4 seconds.
-You may have noticed we're reporting "peer-alive" instead of "keep-alive", this is to separate peer requests from relay requests, to make it easier to tell when we no longer see a relay.
+You may have noticed we're reporting "peer-alive" instead of "keep-alive"; this is to separate peer requests from relay requests, making it easier to tell when we no longer see a relay.

 #### Staying connected to the circuit relay

-Outside of the simplified version of `processAnnounce`, in the real version there are a couple variables used for tracking keep-alive and peer-alive.
+Outside of the simplified version of `processAnnounce`, in the real version there are a few variables used for tracking keep-alive and peer-alive.
 These are `lastAlive` and `lastPeer`, respectively.
 We even track the last time we bootstrapped via `lastBootstrap`.
 Using all this, we can display the yellow status when we're only connected to peers (tracked via `lastPeer`), and if we don't see a keep-alive for 35 seconds (and we haven't attempted a bootstrap in 60 seconds), we can attempt to re-connect to the bootstrap relay (and display a red status).
 This is accomplished like so:

 ```javascript
 const bootstraps = [